 In collaboration with the schools, education authorities and, if needed, education consultants, develop a package of road safety education material to be delivered to students at the school whilst the infrastructural work is being carried out.
 The material should cover basic importance of road safety as well as specific information regarding the infrastructural changes being made to the school environment.
 This can be paired with other Information, Education and Communication (IEC) materials and public awareness campaigns to highlight the SARSAI project.
 Involvement and regular communication with all stakeholders from project design through actual implementation is crucial for the success of the project.
 Activities such as workshops, stakeholder meetings, and townhall meetings should be organised at regular intervals throughout, and when the construction of the infrastructural changes has been completed.
 For example, organize a ribbon-cutting event at the school with all the relevant stakeholders to launch the project.

+Most of all, collect data.
 In partnership with the United States Centers for Disease Control and Prevention, AMEND conducted a multi-year population-based control study impact evaluation of SARSAI.
 18 schools were identified (9 intervention and 9 control schools) using the SARSAI method.
 Surveys were carried out in households with 12,957 school-aged children at baseline and 13,555 children at follow-up.
 In the intervention schools, a SARSAI programme was fully implemented at a cost of approximately US$18,000 per school.
 Infrastructural changes included:

 The evaluation found that the SARSAI programme results in a statistically significant reduction in the number of children injured in road traffic.
 For every 286 children whose schools are part of the SARSAI programme, one RTI is prevented per year.
 This is the first known road safety programme of any type proven to reduce RTI among children in sub-Saharan Africa.
 The methodology consisted of before and after household surveys in catchments areas of both intervention and control schools allowing for a more rigorous evaluation.
 Details of this evaluation can be found here.

 Cities sometimes struggle to implement a safe system approach through Vision Zero because a target of zero deaths is so ambitious.
-However, starting with youth - the most vulnerable population, which is often less politically contentious - can help build momentum towards Vision Zero.
+However, starting with youth - the most vulnerable population, often less politically contentious - can help build momentum towards Vision Zero.